 When I create portraits for clients, I always work the same way, with one exception: I always have a safe-shoot planned as second location.
 This allows me to be creative in the first few shots, because I know that nothing will stop me from delivering a great photo.

 Editors’ Note: The LensCulture Portrait Awards are now open for entries!
-Enter now for a chance to exhibit your work at Photo London and in Arles.
-There are also a host of other great awards.
+Enter now for a chance to exhibit your work in Paris.
+There are benefits for hundreds of photographer who participate this year.
 You can find out more about the competition on its Call for Entries.